dev-vw/lanecc_teaching-demo/geospatial-r_lesson1.md

 #### **Step 1:** Download lesson 1 data

 You can download the lesson 1 data [here](/data/lanecounty_censustracts2020.zip).
+The this is a zipped folder (`lanecounty_censustracts2020.zip`) containing four vector files.
+Unzip this file and take note of the location where its saved.

 I highly recommended that you create dedicated folder for this course.
 Here's a suggested organizational structure for your course folder:

 ```shell
 rtools_course